amiteshrai/exercism-language-tracks/README.md

 # Exercism Language Tracks

-This repository manages all my learnings on the https://exercism.org/tracks platform
+This repository manages all my learnings on the [Exercism](https://exercism.org/tracks) platform.